BaseCampCoding/fundamentals-of-programming-pt-1-unit-project-ald-and-kenia/PROPOSAL.md

 ### Core User Workflows
 - **Play Number Guessing Game:** The user should be able to play the guessing game and be given hints on attempting to guess the number correct.
 - **Progress through levels:** If the user guesses the correct number with the amount of lives provided they should be able to move on to a more complex level.
 - **Lives:** The user should be given three lives at the start of the initial game.
 If they cannot guess the number with 3 lives it will be "Game Over."
 If the user gets the      number correct, the lives will transfor and add one for winning that level.
--**Win or Lose** The user will be given a message at the end of the game displaying whether they "Won" or "Incorrect, Game Over".
+- **Win or Lose** The user will be given a message at the end of the game displaying whether they "Won" or "Incorrect, Game Over".

 ### Students
 - Ald